Treasure Quest (video game): Release

 The game was released on April 10, 1996, at 10:07 p.m.
 EST, with Richard Gnant commenting "Everything about Treasure Quest is a clue."
 The game had originally been scheduled for release on March 22 at 12:14 a.m.
 EST, reportedly also selected as a clue, but was delayed by technical issues and number of copies shipped.

 In a unique marketing ploy, Sirius Publishing, Inc. offered a $1,000,000 prize to the first eligible player who could solve the mystery of Treasure Quest and submit an explanation of the solution to the complete satisfaction of a panel of judges.
 The contest would end on December 31, 1999 if no winner was determined.

 The ultimate solution, as given by the developer Cerise Casper (now Cerise Vablais) to Sirius Publishing, was "The Tree of Life", referring to both wisdom and the love of the professor's lost fiancée Rose.
 It references both the Kabbalah and Proverbs 3:18, "She is a tree of life to them that lay hold upon her: and happy is every one that retaineth her."
 The rooms and corridors in the game were connected like those in the Kabbalah's diagram.

 The "outcome" of this game is steeped in controversy.

 Paul Wigowsky of Woodburn, Oregon submitted the "Tree of Life" solution with the ten room quotes on May 31, 1996.
 Wigowsky was a schoolteacher and a student of esoteric teachings.
 He immediately recognized that the design of the 10-room mansion with the 22 connections between the rooms was the same design that he had seen in books on the Hebrew Kabbalah with the 10 Sephira and twenty-two paths (also twenty-two letters of the Hebrew alphabet).
 It was afterwards admitted by the producer of the game that this quester was indeed the first to submit the correct solution; however, the player was disqualified on the technicality that he did not put the required registration number in the upper right hand corner of the submission (as required by the rules of the game).

 Shortly afterwards, Sirius Publishing released a statement that the $1 million prize was won.
 They posted the solution to the game on their website.
 A person by the name of P. Dreizen of San Francisco, California, won the game and the cash prize in May 1998.
 It was speculated that the person "P. Dreizen" is actually an anagram of "End Prize."
 Many of the people that collaborated online wonder why the person never showed up to discussions or participated in the chat rooms.
 They believed a game of such complexity couldn't be solved alone.

-There is a Youtube comment that mentioned someone hired a PI who said there was a Patricia Dreizen in San Francisco.